Electrolysis hair removal

 - While many clients can tolerate electrolysis hair removal without requiring pain relief for a certain amount of time, it’s overpromising to state that this treatment will be painless or virtually painless.

 - The biggest limiting factor for the duration of the session for most electrologists is the pain tolerance of the patient.
 This is why at 2pass Clinic, with our medical staff in the building, we created a solution so the patient can tolerate longer sessions up to 8 hours a day, for several days in a row.
-We use a pain pump to make you more comfortable during the treatment, as it makes the pain bearable.
-If you still think the pain is too much for you, a local anaesthetic (similar to the one used by dentists) can also be injected so that the area being treated goes numb, so you won’t feel a thing.
+We use local anesthetics to make you more comfortable during the treatment, as it makes the pain bearable.

 Permanent hair removal specialists